ProtossManse/MCAutoSubmit/README.md

 ## English

-Minecraft: Java Edition speedrun.com Auto Submit Program.
+Minecraft: Java Edition speedrun.com Auto Submit Application.

 Minecraft: Java Edition All Versions Support, Windows Only, Any% Glitchless Only.